 Code analysis is fundamental in the software development lifecycle, ensuring high-quality, secure, and reliable software.
 By analyzing code for potential issues, code analysis is a preventative measure, catching errors and vulnerabilities before they become significant issues.
 This proactive approach not only enhances the overall quality of the software but also reduces the time and cost associated with fixing problems later in the development process.

 Static code analysis involves examining the source code without its execution.
 It offers a proactive means to identify and rectify issues early in the development lifecycle.
+Integrating static code analysis into the code review process allows teams to systematically evaluate code quality and security, ensuring that issues are identified and addressed in a structured manner.
 It analyzes the application source code for adherence to coding standards for better readability and maintenance, syntactic and semantic correctness, and potential vulnerabilities.
 Additionally, it is typically paired with software composition analysis (SCA).
 SCA tools scrutinize the third-party components for possible vulnerabilities, compliance, versioning, and dependency management.

 Dynamic analysis evaluates the software’s behavior during runtime, providing valuable insights into runtime errors, potential security vulnerabilities, performance, and interactions with external systems that might not be apparent during static analysis.